 You could do this trip — which also ranks as one of the best road trips in Australia — in a week, though it’s worth taking longer to explore this truly stunning coast, Australia’s most spectacular, in our minds.
 Splendid white-sand beaches extend right along the coast, punctuated by sleepy holiday towns and fishing villages, and really special sights that deserve a day or two, like the strange Pinnacles.

 What makes this stretch of coast so magical is its isolation.
 Unlike the east coast, from Melbourne to Cairns, that is urbanised, this part of Australia is sparsely inhabited.
 The landscapes are empty and pristine.
 Every night you will see skies exploding with stars, making you want to camp out or simply lie down and gave at the heavens.

 On the downside, that means the driving distances are long and challenging, and the terrain is difficult, requiring a lot of planning if you want to go off-road, but the rewards are massive.

 We recommend you begin in Perth, Western Australia’s laidback capital, then make stops of 1-2 nights at the Pinnacles (one night), Geraldton (one), Carnarvon (1-2 nights), Kalbarri (at least 2 nights if you want to go bushwalking), and spectacular Shark Bay and Ningaloo (could easily spend 2-3 nights at each if you want to swim, snorkel, bush-walk, and go off-road).

-The Southwest — from Perth to Augusta
+The Margaret River Region — from Perth to Augusta

 You’ll take in scenic vineyards where you can sip impressive wines, swim in crystal-clear water in pretty white-sand coves, do easy walks through gently undulating bushland, and, if you’re up for it, more challenging hikes along wild, windswept coastal paths watched over by lonely lighthouses.
 Magic.